-Pandora is heavily cratered and, as revealed by the Cassini probe during its passage of the moon at a distance of 52,000 km on September 5, 2005, there are small grooves and ridges in the dust-fine icy material that has collected over the craters.
-The two largest craters identified measure about 30 km (19 miles) across.
+Pandora is heavily cratered and, as revealed by the Cassini probe during its passage of the moon at a distance of 52,000 kilometers on September 5, 2005, there are small grooves and ridges in the dust-fine icy material that has collected over the craters.
+The two largest craters identified measure about 30 kilometers (19 miles) across.

 Pandora and Prometheus, the inner shepherd of the F-ring, both follow chaotic orbits as a result of their gravitational interaction.
 Each time Pandora passes inside Prometheus, which happens about every 28 days, the two moons give each other a gravitational kick.
 Because neither moon's orbit is quite circular, the distance between them on those occasions – hence the strength of the kick - varies.
 The perturbations lead to changes in motion that are not periodic or predictable.
 This is the first observation ever of chaotic orbital motions in the Solar System.
 A larger moon of Saturn, Hyperion, had earlier been found to have chaotic rotation around its axis.

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact